Oxytocin is an FDA-approved medication for childbirth, but may also have benefits in alcohol addiction therapy, according to recent research.

 Researchers from the National Institutes of Health and The Scripps Research Institute hypothesized that oxytocin could normalize the maladaptive changes in the brain that occur with alcohol dependence and thus reduce alcohol use behaviors.

-The study results showed that oxytocin discouraged excess drinking in the rats that were dependent on alcohol, and this effect was not seen in the control group of rats (which weren’t dependent on alcohol).
+The study results show that oxytocin discouraged excess drinking in the rats that were dependent on alcohol, and this effect was not seen in the control group’s rats, which weren’t dependent on alcohol.

-How did this effect happen, though?
-Researchers noted that the oxytocin blocked the signals of the neurotransmitter gamma-aminobutyric acid (GABA) and prevented alcohol from accessing specific parts of the brain that cause alcohol’s effects of intoxication.
-Administering the oxytocin blocked GABA signaling in the central nucleus of the amygdala (part of the brain involved in alcohol dependence), which in turn decreased the motivation to drink alcohol.
+How did this effect happen?
+Researchers noted that the oxytocin blocked the signals of the neurotransmitter gamma-aminobutyric acid, or GABA, and prevented alcohol from accessing specific parts of the brain that cause alcohol’s intoxication effects.
+The oxytocin blocked GABA signaling in the central nucleus of the amygdala, which is the part of the brain involved in alcohol dependence.
+This decreased the rats’ motivation to drink alcohol.

-Researchers believe that this rat study provides evidence that disruptions in the oxytocin system are connected to an alcohol use disorder.
-Targeting this system with oxytocin therapy could be a novel treatment for people who struggle with alcohol addiction.
+Researchers believe that this study provides evidence to support that disruptions in the oxytocin system could be connected to an alcohol use disorder.
+Targeting this system with oxytocin therapy could be a novel treatment approach for people who struggle with alcohol addiction.

 Oxytocin Cancels Out the Effects of Intoxication

-To understand the rat research results and how oxytocin could treat alcohol abuse, it’s also important to know how alcohol affects the body.
+To understand the results of this study and how oxytocin could treat alcohol abuse, it’s also important to understand how alcohol affects the body.
 Alcohol has depressant and sedative effects, meaning that alcohol intoxication: